-An Applicant must be a Non-entitlement local government.
-A Non-Entitlement Local Government means a local government in an area which is not a metropolitan city or part of an urban county, a local government that, as of September 1, 2017, was an incorporated city with a population of less than 50,000 or a county with an unincorporated area population of less than 200,000 persons, which had not entered into a three-year Urban County Cooperation Agreement, or a local government that was not otherwise entitled to receive CDBG funds directly from United States Department of Housing and Urban Development (HUD).
-See Appendix A for a list of eligible Applicants for Non-Entitlement Local Government entities for fiscal year 2019-20.
+An Applicant must be a Non-Entitlement Local Government.
+A Non-Entitlement Local Government means:

+- 1. A Local Government in an area which is not a metropolitan city or part of an urban county; - 2.
+A Local Government that, as of September 1, 2017, was an incorporated city with a population of less than 50,000 or a county with an unincorporated area population of less than 200,000 persons, which had not entered into a three-year Urban County Cooperation Agreement; or - 3.
+A Local Government that was not otherwise entitled to receive CDBG funds directly from the U.S. Department of Housing and Urban Development (HUD).

+See Appendix A for a list of eligible Applicants for Non-Entitlement Local Government for fiscal year 2023-24

-For applications that include the development of a rental housing Project, the Sponsor must be a co-Applicant with the Non-Entitlement Local Government, pursuant to Guidelines Section 400.
+For applications that include the development of a Rental Housing project, the Sponsor must be a Co-Applicant with the Non-Entitlement Local Government, pursuant to Guidelines Section 400.
+Sponsor includes the general partner(s); if there are two general partners, both must submit all the required Co-Applicant documents.